-Improper technique will give poor results.
+Improper technique will may give varied results.
 The FAQ’s of this site has detailed instructions, how-to videos, and guides on the proper preparation and use of the products we manufacture.

 You can also take workshops with your local retailer in order to learn proper technique.
 We strongly recommend testing your methods before painting.

 Colour Accuracy: The colours represented online and in our promotional materials have been rendered digitally, and may not be identical in colour when applied to your medium.
 The actual colour of the applied paint will vary based on a number of factors including lighting, finish, top coat, and medium.

 We recommend testing the paint on a piece of scrap material or a non-exposed surface before painting in order to see what the end result will be.

 No Liability: Homestead House Paint Co.
 Inc. assumes no liability whatsoever for losses or damages, including property damage, which results from misuse of its products, including improper technique, or failure to test methods and colour accuracy before painting.

 Our Paints are free from volatile organic compounds (VOCs), meaning they don’t contain solvents that off-gas as they dry.
 Unlike many other VOC-free paints, our pigments are mineral based, and do not add any VOCs themselves.

 We have put our paints through the most stringent testing available, and all of the results tell us that our paints are safe for regular use on furniture.
 Fusion™ Mineral Paint has been certified to be non-toxic by the American Society for Testing and Materials, to the ASTM/D-4236 standard.
 This means that in the opinion of a toxicologist, there are no components of the paint that are present in form, volume, or concentration with the potential to produce chronic adverse health effects.